About Sao Tome And Principe

 Where can I stay in Sao Tome and Principe?

 There are many resorts on this island country and numerous hotels.
 You can choose from these

-There are 6 mobile network operators and also quite a number of internet service providers in Sao Tome And Principe.
+There are over 2 mobile network operators and about 0 internet service providers in Sao Tome And Principe.
 You can checkout the

-list of networks operators in Sao Tome And Principe
+list of network operators in Sao Tome And Principe

 and also details about each of them.